w3debugger/focus/README.md

-# focus
+# Focus
-Chrome Extension to focus on your todoList with time logs
+Web App / Chrome Extension to focus on your todoList with time logs